With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind and nothing goes wrong…

 Puerto Cabello: 10°28.596’N 68°00.751’W

-After a couple of days at Chichiriviche, we sailed down to Puerto Cabello so to officially check into the country.
+After a couple of days exploring around Chichiriviche, this next sail is down to Puerto Cabello as we need to officially check into the country.

-When checking into Venezuela with a boat, it’s supposed to be easier if one uses an “Agent” for all the running around to the various departments, for a fee of course.
+When checking into Venezuela with a boat, it’s supposed to be easier if you use an “Agent” for all the running around to the various departments, for a fee of course.

-Well, our agent Carlos speaks fluent English, which is a bonus but also means that he is savvy to making loads of money.
-He turned up in a bright new shiny Harley Davidson and over the next few days, came with 3 other expensive vehicles.
+Our agent Carlos speaks fluent English, which is a bonus but also means that he is savvy to making loads of money.

-Our first quote to check in is USD$800 – I nearly choked!
+Our first quote to check in is USD$800 – I nearly choke!

-When I baulked at this price, the next day Carlos advised the fee decreased to USD$500, but also advised, “if we sailed to another port it would probably be cheaper as this was a commercial port” (yeah right).
-Now I know how Carlos affords all the expensive vehicles.
+When I baulk at this price, the following day Carlos advises the fee decreased to USD$500, but also advises: “if we sail to another port it would probably be cheaper as this is a commercial port” – yeah right.
+Now I know how Carlos affords all his expensive vehicles.

 It appears that the entry cost is at the Port Master’s discretion (and pocket) – so much for Venezuela being a cheap destination!